 Tips on managing anxiety

 Try building these self-care tips into your daily routine, as doing them regularly can make a big difference.

 Some people find mindfulness and meditation (including breathing exercises and relaxation) help to calm anxiety and reduce tension by focussing awareness on the present moment.
 Try these NHS-recommended relaxation exercises

 Try self-help techniques

 Our short videos and practical guides to cognitive behavioural therapy (CBT) can help you deal with worries, anxiety and unhelpful thoughts by working through problems in new ways and helping you build resilience.
 Try our self-help CBT techniques

 Keeping a diary of what you are doing and how you feel at different times may help you understand why you’re anxious and identify ways to manage or get rid of anxiety.

 Make time for worries

-If your worry feels overwhelming and takes over your day, setting specific "worry time" to go through your concerns each day can help you to focus on other things.
-Watch the video for more advice.
+If anxiety or worry is taking over your day, try setting a daily "worry time" to go through your concerns.
+Doing this at a set time every day can help you to focus on other things.
+Check out our video on tackling your worries

 Professor Paul Salkovskis, consultant clinical psychologist, says: "If you're feeling anxious, there's a good chance you're thinking things are more dangerous than they really are."